M (Marvel Comics): Age of Apocalypse

+Alternate universe versions of Claudette St. Croix, Nicole St. Croix, and Emplate appear in "Age of Apocalypse", where they are part of Apocalypse's Elite Mutant Force.

-Monet never made a proper appearance in the harsh world known as the Age of Apocalypse.
-A girl referred to in the book as "Claudia" (which may be one or the two merged St. Croix twins) was known as Know-It-All and was part of Generation Next, having merged herself with the team's computer system.
-She risked her life to search the databases of Apocalypse, a task which ended in her destruction at the hands of the Shadow King.
+A girl referred to as "Claudia" (who may be one or the two merged St. Croix twins) is known as Know-It-All and is part of Generation Next, having merged with the team's computer system.